Helping AA Members in Australia Navigate Online

 This website contains information on how to attend, host and moderate AA meetings online.

-For information for those attending, hosting and moderating an AA meeting online.
+Information and suggestions for those attending, hosting or moderating an AA meeting using Zoom.

 For those attending a meeting